On This Page

 RECORDKEEPINGGrantees are required to retain accounting records, detailing all receipts and expenditures, for a minimum of three years following submission of the final grant report.
 Organizations receiving expenditure responsibility grants are required to keep records for four years.
 The Foundation reserves the right to conduct on- and offsite audits of records related to the use of grant funds.
 In cases where grantee spending is not consistent with the Foundation's award, the Foundation reserves the right to request the return of awarded funds, disallow expenditures, or take other remedial actions.

-Grant modification requests considered by the Foundation include: (1) extension of the grant period to permit additional time to complete supported activities or raise matching funds; (2) reallocation of funds to permit spending in a manner different than that described in the original budget; (3) rollover of funds from an older Foundation grant into a newer grant given for the same purpose; and (4) transfer of grant funds from the original grantee to another organization.
+Grant modification requests considered by the Foundation include: (1) extension of the grant period to permit additional time to complete supported activities or raise matching funds; (2) reallocation of funds to permit spending in a manner different than that described in the original budget; (3) rollover of funds from an older Foundation grant into a newer grant given for the same purpose; (4) extension of a matching period; and (5) transfer of grant funds from the original grantee to another organization.
 Grantees must obtain advance written approval from the Foundation for these and other material changes.
 More significant changes, such as repurposing a grant or modifying the terms of a matching grant, require the approval of the Foundation's Board of Trustees.
 Such requests are not considered routine.

 Grantees should also promptly inform the Foundation in writing of significant changes in project staffing, organizational leadership, scheduling, or budgeting, when such changes occur during the grant period.
 The Foundation reserves the right to suspend the use of grant funds if the change is considered material to the success of the grant.